Review the menu below for a career overview, program overview and additional information.

 Prerequisite courses in biology, chemistry and an algebra exam must be completed to apply for the RC program.

 Entrance into the RC program is highly competitive.
 The RC Planning Guide explains application requirements and offers suggestions on how to maximize points in each section and increase chances of being accepted to the program.

 Applications are rated by a point system, with points based on:

-Call or visit a SWIC Counseling Office for more information on entrance requirements for the RC program.
+Call or visit a SWIC Academic Advising/Counseling Center for more information on entrance requirements for the RC program.